pnnl/ExaGO/performance_analysis/README.md

 ### Configuring TOML file
 By default, the following keys should be provided in the TOML file:

+- `mpi_start` : Command for initiating MPI jobs.
+For example: `mpiexec`, `srun`.
+- `mpi_args` : Command line arguments (space separated if multiple) relevant for the MPI jobs.
+For example: `-N 8 -n 64` means MPI job with 8 nodes and 64 ranks.
 - `testsuite_name` : Value could be any customized string for naming this testsuite.
+The results will be put in a JSON file with this name.
-- `application` : A string with an ExaGO application name, ex. `opflow` or `scopflow`.
+- `application` : A string with an ExaGO application name, for example: `opflow`, `scopflow`.
-- `mpi_rank` : An integer with the number of mpi ranks
+- `app_path` : Absolute path of the ExaGO executable.
+Use back slash '/' at the end.
+For example: `~/exago/install/bin/`.
 - `iterations`: Number of times each testcase should be run.
 This is **NOT** hiop or ipopt iterations.

 #### Providing ExaGO arguments